 Rev. Swaggart is the Pastor of Family Worship Center, in Baton Rouge Louisiana, a multi-cultural, interdenominational, Full Gospel Church that continues to be the spiritual hub of the ministry.
 Thousands of lives are touched in the three Campmeeting Services held each year, while the weekly Services continue to grow under a fresh Anointing of the Holy Spirit.

 Reverend Swaggart is married to Frances Swaggart and has one son, Donnie Swaggart.
 Donnie Swaggart is a dynamic minister in his own right and not only serves with his father, but travels at home and abroad boldly preaching the unchanging Word of God.
 Rev. Swaggart's beautiful wife, Frances, is a crucial part of the day to day functioning of the ministry and hosts the popular SonLife Radio program, Frances and Friends.

 Reverend Jimmy Swaggart has three grandchildren, Jennifer, Gabriel and Matthew Swaggart.
 His grandson Gabriel and wife Jill, head Crossfire Youth Ministries an integral and vibrant youth outreach of Family Worship Center.
 Pastor Gabriel and Jill have three young daughters , Samantha, Abby and Caroline Frances .
 Rev Swaggart's grandson Matthew is also active in the ministry.
-He is married to Joanna Swaggart and they a son, Ryder-Presley and a daughter Lola.
+He is married to Joanna Swaggart and they have a son, Ryder-Presley and a daughter Lola.
 Reverend Swaggart's granddaughter Jennifer, who lives in Atlanta with her husband Cliff, has a further two grandchildren, a granddaughter named Harper and a grandson named Harrison.